 This page provides an overview of the funding by the Commissioner to local services and projects that help to promote community safety, protect people from harm, and support victims.

-Our Commissioning Strategy outlines what are funding priorities are and how we ensure our processes for awarding funding are fair and transparent.
+Our Commissioning Strategy outlines what our funding priorities are and how we ensure our processes for awarding funding are fair and transparent.

 Find out more about the Commissioner’s funding below or use the links at the bottom of this page to see live information about our funding or apply for funding from our office.
 You can get in touch with our dedicated Commissioning Team on our Contact Us page.